ibm-cloud-docs/virtual-servers/vsi_faqs_dedicated.md

 {: #what-is-the-provisioning-lifecycle-of-a-dedicated-host-}
 {: faq}

 Dedicated hosts are allocated to users when provisioned.
-They will persist to the account until it is reclaimed.
-Dedicated hosts are offered in only on-demand pricing, hourly or monthly, so when reclaimed, billing models will charge as either hourly or monthly {{site.data.keyword.cloud_notm}} offerings.
+They persist to the account until it is reclaimed.
+Dedicated hosts are offered in only on-demand pricing, hourly or monthly, so when reclaimed, billing models charge as either hourly or monthly {{site.data.keyword.cloud_notm}} offerings.

 ## How is the dedicated host offering billed?
 {: #how-is-the-dedicated-host-offering-billed-}
 {: faq}

 You can purchase dedicated hosts on-demand with hourly or monthly billing.
-Hourly-only hosts allow only hourly instances to be provisioned; monthly-only hosts allow you to provision monthly *and* hourly instances.
+Hourly only hosts allow only hourly instances to be provisioned; monthly only hosts allow provisioning of monthly *and* hourly instances.
 Pricing for dedicated hosts includes core, RAM, local SSD storage, and network port speeds.
 Premium operating systems, storage area network (SAN) storage, and software add-on prices and licensing are charged based on the instance deployed—hourly or monthly—on the dedicated host.
 The same pricing model as {{site.data.keyword.cloud_notm}} public and dedicated instances is followed for these items.

 ## I’m running an on-demand dedicated host; how am I billed?
 {: #i-m-running-an-on-demand-dedicated-host-how-am-i-billed-}
 {: faq}

-You will be billed at the hourly or monthly on-demand rate for dedicated hosts.
-Dedicated host instances provisioned on dedicated hosts may incur instances charges as noted in the answer to **How is a dedicated host offering billed**.
+You are billed at the hourly or monthly on-demand rate for dedicated hosts.
+Dedicated host instances that are provisioned on dedicated hosts might incur instances charges as noted in the answer to [How is a dedicated host offering billed](#how-is-the-dedicated-host-offering-billed-).

-## How is tenancy specified when provisioning dedicated hosts and dedicated host instances?
+## How is tenancy specified when you provision dedicated hosts and dedicated host instances?
 {: #how-is-tenancy-specified-when-provisioning-dedicated-hosts-and-dedicated-host-instances-}
 {: faq}

 The default tenancy for dedicated instances is single tenant.
-You have the option to provision dedicated instances on either a dedicated host (dedicated host instances) or an auto-assigned host (dedicated instances).
-Dedicated instances on auto-assigned hosts do not offer the same management level as those on a dedicated host.
+You can provision dedicated instances on either a dedicated host (dedicated host instances) or an auto-assigned host (dedicated instances).
+Dedicated instances on auto-assigned hosts do not offer the same management level as those hosts that are on a dedicated host.

 ## Can I mix and match different dedicated host instance configurations on my dedicated host?
 {: #can-i-mix-and-match-different-dedicated-host-instance-configurations-on-my-dedicated-host-}